bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 fiddly.
 The inbuilt Neovim terminal however makes this operation a breeze via traditional Vim visual selection and yanking.

-The [vim-test](https://github.com/janko-m/vim-test) plugin also provides direct Neovim terminal support when running tests (for example Rails RSpec tests).
-In Vim, when invoking a test through the *vim-test* plugin, the edit session will context switch back to the host terminal and run the test.
-Hence, it is not possible to simultaneously view the test code and invoked test result.
-On the other hand in Neovim such a test will be invoked in a split terminal window below the current edit edit window hence both test code and test result are seen next to each other.
+The [vim-test](https://github.com/janko-m/vim-test) plugin provides direct Neovim terminal support when running tests.
+In Vim, by default, when invoking a test through the *vim-test* plugin, the edit session will context switch back to the host terminal and run the test.
+In that case it is not possible to simultaneously view the test code and invoked test result unless one uses something like [vimux](https://github.com/benmills/vimux).
+On the other hand in Neovim such a test will be invoked in a split-below terminal window, hence both test code and test result are seen next to each other.
 This greatly enhances the code, test, fix cycle.

 *silent make*
 -------------